Garland takes Watauga County Fire Marshal role

 At the time of Marsh’s leaving, Emergency Services Director Will Holt noted the search for his replacement would begin immediately, and the search concluded with Garland.

-In his new role, Garland will be making a salary of $58,000 per year as he reports to Holt.
-However, Holt noted it will all be a team effort for the department as a whole.
+In his new role, Garland will be making a salary of $58,000 per year, reporting to Holt.
+However, Holt noted it will be a team effort for the department as a whole.

-Garland takes the job with more than 25 years of experience in the fire service.
+Garland takes the job with more than 25 years of experience in the fire service industry.
 He is a Level III Fire Prevention Inspector, certified Fire Investigator and a Level II Fire Officer, all of which Holt noted as being helpful in his new position.

 (0) comments